wren-lang/wren/doc/site/qa.markdown

 ## Why did you create Wren?

-Most creative endeavors aren't immediately met with existential crises, but for programmers don't seem to like new languages.
+Other creative endeavors aren't immediately met with existential crises, but for some reason programmers don't seem to like new languages.
 Here's the niche I'm trying to fill:

 There are a few scripting languages used for embedding in applications.
 Lua is the main one.
 TCL used to be.
 There's also Guile, increasingly JavaScript, and some applications embed Python.
 I'm an ex-game developer, so when I think "scripting", I tend to think "game scripting".